SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

-Because classes are reference types, a mutation to one of the properties of a class instance isn't considered a mutations to the class instance as a whole.
+Because classes are reference types, a mutation to one of the properties of a class instance isn't considered a mutation to the class instance as a whole.
 That rule ensures that value semantics are preserved for value types, but it doesn't apply to classes, which are reference types.
 It's not unusual to have faraway code change parts of a class.